shlomisas/JS-Practical-Interview/README.md

 # Practical JS Interview Questions

-During the time I'm aggregating more and more daily-basis practices that can fit for a web-development interview.
+During the time I'm facing with more and more daily-basis concerns that can be asked in a web-development interview.
-It mostly practical things that I'm facing with during my planning and coding tasks.
+It is mostly practical things i'm doing during my planning and coding tasks.

-I found out that a candidate covers it is a practical person who and can deliver a high-quality product.

-Feel free to ask questions and suggest more stuff!
+Feel free to ask questions and suggest more!
 (PR's are more than welcome)

 ## Low level coding stuff